Impact of the privatisation of British Rail: Fares and timetable

 In an attempt to protect passengers' interests, certain fares (mostly commuter season fares) and basic elements of the timetable were regulated.
 However, the train operating companies (TOCs) still had quite a bit of latitude in changing unregulated fares and could change the number of trains run within certain regulatory and practical limitations.
 Overall, fare increases have been at a significantly slower rate than under British Rail (BR).
 According to the Global Railway Review, the average annual real-terms increase between 1996 and 2011 was 1.3%, compared to 2.2% during the last 15 years of British Rail.
-So far as the timetable is concerned, many more trains are being run each day than under BR as operators have tried to run more frequent - but usually shorter - trains on many routes to attract more customers.
+So far as the timetable is concerned, many more trains are being run each day than under BR as operators have tried to run more frequent but usually shorter trains on many routes to attract more customers.

-Twenty years after the privatisation the increase in fares hasn't been uniform: standard single fares have increased by up to 208% whereas season ticket price rises hover just below or slightly above the rate of inflation, with an increase of between 55% and 80%, while the price of Advance tickets has decreased in real terms: the average Advance ticket in 1995 cost £9.14 (in 2014 prices) compared to £5.17 in 2014.
-This is to try and reduce the huge number of people travelling at peak times.
-For example, over half of National Rail journeys into London occur in the three hours from 7am to 10am, with half of these journeys (a quarter of the days total) occurring between 8 and 9.
+The increase in fares has not been uniform since privatisation 20 years ago: standard single fares have increased by up to 208%, whereas season ticket price rises hover just below or slightly above the rate of inflation, with an increase of between 55% and 80%, whilst the price of advance tickets has decreased in real terms: the average Advance ticket in 1995 cost £9.14 (in 2014 prices) compared with £5.17 in 2014.
+This is to try and reduce the significant increase in the number of people travelling at peak times.
+For example, over half of National Rail journeys into London occur in the three hours from 7am to 10am, with half of these journeys (a quarter of the day's total) occurring between 8am and 9am.
 In January 2018 fares across all operators were 20% higher in real terms than they were in January 1995.
-The number of journeys per person and travel time has increased, while the average journey distance has decreased.
+Both the number of journeys per person and travel time has increased, whilst the average journey distance has decreased.